 Pre-requisitesA secondary/high school level understanding of electrical circuits is the only pre-requisite for this training.
 Delegates require no prior involvement in digital design projects or HDL knowledge.

 - Basic principles of digital logic design and how they are applied to real world applications

 - Combinational and Sequential Logic Design for PLDs and ASICs, with an emphasis on synchronous design techniques

 - How to design and implement fundamental structures e.g. decoders, multiplexers, shift registers, counters

 - How to design and implement synchronous Finite State Machines

-- An overview of ASIC and field programmable logic design including a survey of state of the art devices
+- An overview of ASIC and field programmable logic design, including design practices for state of the art devices

 - Designing with programmable devices